Miguel52CF/Miguel52CF/Readme.md

     ● 🏬 Colombian developer.

-    ● 💻 Currently a software engineering student and a future java fullstack dev.
+    ● 💻 Currently a java fullstack dev and a software engineering student and.

     ● 🎮 My favorite hobbies are video games and reading books :D